INSTRUCTIONS TO AUTHORS pdf

 For books, monographs, and maps:

-13. The explanations under the figures are given on a separate page after the literature in two languages - in Bulgarian and in English.
+13. The explanations under the figures are given on a separate page after the literature in two languages - in Bulgarian and in English (or only in English when the text of the article is in English).
 The Latin alphabet is used for alphabetic labels in figures and applications.

 14. Articles that do not meet the technical requirements will not be considered.

-15. Reviewing: Performed by two reviewers provided by Editorial Board, and aims to improve the quality of accepted articles in close cooperation with authors.
-If, after reviewing the editorial, the article needs to be edited or repaired, the authors should assist in their prompt removal and undertake to submit the final version of the manuscript electronically within 2 weeks.
+15. Reviewing: Performed by two reviewers provided by the Editorial Board, and aims to improve the quality of accepted articles in close cooperation with authors.
+If the article needs revision or correction after consideration in the editorial board, the authors should assist in their rapid correction and undertake to submit the final version of the manuscript in electronic form within 2 weeks.

-16. One copy of the text (in pdf) is sent to the authors, which they are obliged to return within one working day.
-Only error fixes allowed for technical reasons are allowed.
+16. One copy of the text (in pdf) is sent to the authors for proofreading, which they are obliged to return within three working days.
+Only error fixes for technical reasons are allowed.
 Corrections are made with a different color and a comment on the pdf file or on the printed text.

 17. Copyrights.
 By submitting the manuscript, the copyrights are provided to the journal, and authors are not allowed to send the manuscripts to other magazines.

-18. The magazine prints promotional materials.
+18. The journal prints promotional materials.
 Further information on manuscript editing can be obtained from the Editor-in-Chief or from the Secretary of the Editorial Board.
-Their addresses are on the cover of the magazine or published on http://www.igh-bg.com.
+Their addresses are on the cover of the journal or published on http://www.igh-bg.com.